abbyssoul/libsolace/README.md

 this project.

 Please note that in order to maintain code quality a set of static code analysis tools is used as part of the build process.
-Thus all contributions must be verifyed by this tools before PR can be accepted.
+Thus all contributions must be verified by this tools before PR can be accepted.

 ## Building